 Don’t worry: It turns out, boredom is good for her.
 Yes, even when she’s twiddling her thumbs or nagging you for things to do.

-One of the benefits of downtime that you don’t find anywhere else is the opportunity to play alone.
-That might sound terrible, but independent play is an important skill kids should learn.
+One of the benefits of downtime that you won’t find anywhere else is the opportunity to play alone.
+That might sound terrible, but unstructured play is an important skill kids should learn.

-After all, kids who can play alone learn to self-entertain and solve problems.
+After all, kids who can play alone learn problem-solving skills as well has how to entertain themselves.
 They can’t learn these skills when they’re shuffled from one activity to the next.

 Independent downtime allows them to play without adults directing their every move.
 They have much-needed privacy without the watchful eye of an adult or even other kids.
-This is their chance to be silly, vulnerable or play without judgment from anyone else.
+This is their chance to be silly or vulnerable or play without judgment from anyone else.

 4. A chance to tinker and experiment

-My son’s science class wasn’t the only opportunity he had to create his own experiments.
-With downtime at home, he created his own inventions, from a pulley to a pop-up book.
+My son’s science class wasn’t the only opportunity he had to create experiments.
+With downtime at home, he made plenty of inventions, from a pulley to a pop-up book.
 He also made Halloween decorations, his own checkers game, and drawings of maps.

 I didn’t schedule any of these activities or even suggest he start these projects.
-But somehow, kids find ways to tinker and play all on their own in ways that might not happen with a full agenda for the day.
-They’ll find a way to use whatever materials they see to tinker and create on their own.
+But somehow, he found ways to tinker and play all on his own in ways that might not have happened with a full agenda for the day.
+Kids can find a way to use whatever materials they see to tinker and create on their own.